padenot/nvim/README.md

-# Paul's .vim directory
+# Paul's .vim directory (ViM 7.2 version)

 ## tl;dr
+You have ViM 7.2 and don't want to update.
+Okay boy, this ViM config has a specially cooked version to cope with your lack of modernity.

 Paste this into a terminal :

 ``
-wget --no-check-certificate https://github.com/padenot/.vim/raw/master/bootstrap.sh -O - | sh
+wget --no-check-certificate https://github.com/padenot/.vim/raw/7.2/bootstrap.sh -O - | sh
 ``

 This will download the config files, and make sure that dependancies are satisfied (mainly ctags and DroidSansMono.ttf font).

+The only thing you'll miss (compared to the normal version) is the Gundo plugin, which shows a fine undo tree will pressing the F5 key.

 ## Longer version & manual install

 This is my ViM configuration, containing all my plugins, and my .vimrc file.
-It requires ViM 7.3 for the Gundo plugin to work.
+It requires ViM 7.2.
 ViM has to be compiled with support for python scripting, and shall link against the same libraries that it has been compiled to (use the  ``ldd`` command for troubleshooting).